 I am proud to say that I did have a business plan when I started, many years ago.
 It was pretty basic, but it outlined what I wanted to do, prices and marketing.
 To this day I still do a big review at the end of the year and plan for the next year and beyond.

-Start off by using a real bookkeeping program.
+Start off by using a real bookkeeping program to elevate your wedding planner business.
 Excel and Google Sheets are not bookkeeping programs.
 This cannot be emphasized enough.
 Especially, if you are not a bookkeeping or numbers minded person you should not be using Excel or Google Sheets for your bookkeeping.